rogerrapp/propertytrigger/README.md

 propertytrigger
 ===============

-Jenkins plugin whix monitors selected properties in a property file checked into Perforce
+Jenkins plugin which monitors selected properties in a property file checked into Perforce.